 i Duties to preserve evidence

 French civil procedure law does not impose a general obligation to keep documents in anticipation of or in the conduct of a trial.
-It is up to judges to decide, on a case-by-case basis, whether documents requested by one party should be preserved and communicated by the other.
+It is up to the judge to decide, on a case-by-case basis, whether documents requested by one party should be preserved and communicated by the other.

 Even in the absence of a positive duty to keep documents, safeguarding relevant documents in view of litigation risks would seem a matter of basic prudence and business judgement.
 This requires that documents be kept for the duration of the limitation period applicable to their subject matter.
 Therefore, corporate document archiving and retention policies usually provide for retention periods adapted to the different limitation periods, with five years being the time bar applicable by default.

-Moreover, although the rules of civil procedure do not impose a general obligation to preserve evidence in anticipation of a trial, some special texts require certain types of documents to be preserved for specific periods of time.
-For example, for companies and other traders, the Commercial Code (Article L123-22) requires that accounting documents and supporting documents be kept for 10 years.
-It also specifies the conditions for the presentation and storage of these documents.
+Although the rules of civil procedure do not impose a general obligation to preserve evidence in anticipation of a trial, some special texts require certain types of documents to be preserved for specific periods.
+For example, for merchants, the Commercial Code (Article L. 123-22) requires accounting documents and supporting documents to be kept for 10 years.
+It also specifies the conditions for the presentation and storage of those documents.

-Tax law extends this obligation by introducing mandatory methods and retention periods for invoices and other supporting documents and explicitly refers to documents in electronic form.7 In this respect, the Tax Administration specifies that a failure to keep records, whether totally or partially, that is noticed by the Administration's agents may therefore be sanctioned.
+Tax law extends this obligation by introducing mandatory methods and retention periods for invoices and other supporting documents and explicitly refers to documents in electronic form.7 In this respect, the Tax Administration specifies that the failure to keep records, whether totally or partially, noticed by the administration's agents may be sanctioned.
 For example, failure to keep original invoices in electronic form may lead to VAT deductions being repelled.8

-In other specific areas, special texts provide for similar obligations to keep documents for a fixed period of time, including in electronic form.
-Thus, under labour law, such an obligation applies, for example, to the single personnel register and to employers' declarations of accidents at work.9 Similarly, electronic communications operators must keep traffic and other technical data of their users for one year.10
+In other specific areas, special texts provide for similar obligations to keep documents for a fixed period, including in electronic form.
+Thus, in labour law, such an obligation applies, for example, to the single personnel register and to employers' declarations of accidents at work.9 Similarly, under provisions now being challenged, electronic communications operators must keep traffic and other technical data of their users for one year.10

 ii Order to preserve evidence in anticipation of litigation

-Also prior to trial, when a business is subject to control by administrative or regulatory authorities, it must retain all information (in whatever form) that may be requested by the investigators.
-In this regard, the Paris Court of Appeal refers to a general duty of prudence on the part of any company under investigation by the Competition Authority 'to preserve any evidence likely to enable [such company] to justify the lawfulness of its practices'.13 This duty to keep records concerns 'not only the accounting documents and supporting documents provided for in Article L123-22 of the French Commercial Code, but also all evidence of the lawfulness of [its] commercial practices . . . until the expiry of the limitation period or a decision to dismiss the case'.
+Before trial, when a business is subject to control by administrative or regulatory authorities, it must retain all information (in whatever form) that may be requested by the investigators.
+In this regard, the Paris Court of Appeal refers to a 'general duty of prudence' on the part of any company under investigation by the Competition Authority 'to preserve any evidence likely to enable [such company] to justify the lawfulness of its practices'.13 This duty to keep records concerns 'not only the accounting documents and supporting documents provided for in Article L. 123-22 of the French Commercial Code, but also all evidence of the lawfulness of [its] commercial practices . . . until the expiry of the limitation period or a decision to dismiss the case'.

 iii Sanctions for failure to preserve evidence